Forebay (reservoir)

 A forebay is an artificial pool of water in front of a larger body of water.
-The larger body of water may be natural or man-made.
+The larger body of water may be natural or human-made.

 Forebays have a number of functions.
 They are used in flood control to act as a buffer during flooding or storm surges, impounding water and releasing in a controlled way into the larger waterbody.
 They may be used upstream of reservoirs to trap sediment and debris (sometimes called a sediment forebay) in order to keep the reservoir clean.
 This entails the use of a dam built upstream of the main reservoir, called a forebay dam or pre-dam.
 Forebays may also be used upstream of lakes to prevent siltation.
 Some forebays are used simply to create a natural habitat for flora and fauna, to counterbalance the environmental impact of a dam or reservoir.
 Forebays vary greatly in size depending on their situation and purpose.

 A forebay can also be a reservoir from which water is taken to run machinery such as turbines.